hezral/kontractors/README.md

-# python-gtk3-template
+# Kontractors
-template repo for development of Python GTK3 based apps
+Collection of contract for elementary OS Files application